codecrafters-io/build-your-own-redis/stage_descriptions/streams-01-cc3.md

 $ redis-cli TYPE some_key
 ```

-Your server should respond with `+string\r\n`, which is `string` encoded as a [RESP simple string](https://redis.io/docs/latest/develop/reference/protocol-spec/#simple-strings).
+Your server should respond with `+string\r\n`, which is `string` encoded as a [simple string](https://redis.io/docs/latest/develop/reference/protocol-spec/#simple-strings).

-It'll then send another `TYPE` command with a missing key.
+Next, the tester will send another `TYPE` command with a missing key.

 ```bash
 $ redis-cli TYPE missing_key
 ```

-Your server should respond with `+none\r\n`, which is `none` encoded as a [RESP simple string](https://redis.io/docs/latest/develop/reference/protocol-spec/#simple-strings).
+Your server should respond with `+none\r\n`, which is `none` encoded as a [simple string](https://redis.io/docs/latest/develop/reference/protocol-spec/#simple-strings).

 ### Notes

-- For now, you only need to handle the "string" and "none" types.
-We'll add support for the "stream" type in the next stage.
+- For now, you only need to handle the `string` and `none` types.
+We'll add support for the `stream` type in the next stage.